Published:

 “I disagree with it.
 I think that what they’ve done is they’ve turned their back on what has allowed them to get to this position,” Woods told ESPN regarding the Championship.
 “I know what the PGA Tour stands for and what we have done and what the tour has given us, the ability to chase after our careers and to earn what we get and the trophies we have been able to play for and the history that has been a part of this game.”

-In a recent interview with Fox’s Tucker Carlson, Norman finally revealed just what that payout would have been.
-When asked whether LIV Golf made an offer to Tiger Woods in the $700 million to $800 million range, Norman confirmed.
+In a recent interview with Tucker Carlson, Norman finally revealed just what that payout would have been.
+When asked whether LIV Golf made an offer to Tiger Woods in the $700 million to $800 million range, Norman confirmed it did.

 “That number has been out there, yes,” Norman responded.
 “Tiger is a needle mover.
-So course you got to look at the best of the best.
+So, of course, you have to look at the best of the best.
 They had originally approached Tiger before I became CEO,” he said, “adding, “yes, that number is somewhere in that neighbourhood.”

 General FAQs